soanvig/koteya.net/src/pages/blog/nixos.md

 #### Flakes

 I heard about *flakes* already, that they are new experimental feature.
 Apparently it's not new, and not that experimental already, as a lot of people are using them.
-Flakes are a powerful feature that does something.
-They semms to be so powerful, so generic, and so ambiguous that I have no idea what they actually are, but they are omnipresent in NixOS community, so at some point I'm going to learn them.

-At this moment I simply ignore their existance.
-Some things seem to be easier with flakes, some things seem to be possible only with flakes, but I was able to do everything I wanted without using them, so let's keep things simple and barebones for now.
+Flakes are a concept built on top of a Nix package manager.
+They work as a function that accepts some input (for example package repository), and return an output (for example a part of a configuration), so in some sense they work very similar to a configuration file.

+What's interesting about them, is that they are designed to be self-contained in some sense: first and foremost by having a `lockfile` known from programming build tools.
+That allows each flake to have its own list of dependencies, with specific versions (that is normally not possible, because NixOS system configuration is global).
+On top of that, one flake can be extended by another one that can come even from an external source like GitHub.
+The idea behind them is to increase system modularity and reproducibility.

+I'm not using them at the moment, as they are not solving any particular issue that I have, break the idea of having single configuration file, and [might lead to overengineered system configuration](https://www.youtube.com/watch?v=D52UuOtZ1R0) unless used with caution.

 #### Packages